 Due to the location of the Veteran's Administration Medical Center in the City of Leavenworth, we have veterans who were discharged from the VA and remain in the area while in need of housing.
-The Dwight D. Eisenhower Veterans Affairs Medical Center houses some of these individuals in the Domiciliary and Safe Haven program that provides a low demand model of chronically homeless and those with substance addictions.
-This 6 months program aims for home placement, employment, and referrals to local agencies when needed.
+The Dwight D. Eisenhower Veterans Affairs Medical Center (VAMC) houses some of these individuals in the Domiciliary and Safe Haven program.
 Others are assisted with the Veterans Administration Supportive Housing (VASH) program which is managed by the Leavenworth Housing Authority.